-The answer is yes-however, it is best for youngsters to err on the side of caution and to avoid letting them play around or tamper with the robot.
+The answer is yes-however, that it is best for youngsters to err on the side of caution and to avoid letting them play around or tamper with the robot.

 A parent’s worst nightmare is harm coming to their child, and too many stories involving kids and lawnmowers have been heard over the years.

-However, robot mowers are quite safe.
+However, most robot mowers are quite safe.
 These robots have a number of safety features.
 They will move if they detect an object in front of them, and their cutting blades stop in under 1 second if they are picked up or otherwise interrupted by a collision or the tilt sensors.